 Document notification(s) to the students involved in the alleged incident(s) of bullying and their parents/guardians of students involved in the alleged incident(s) of bullying of the outcome of the investigation and any other information deemed appropriate by the investigator and designated administrator.
-The information may be provided, based on school district policy, procedures, and practice, as well as and taking into consideration the circumstances of the matter, in the form of a written report or meetings with each student and the student's parents/guardians, and may include an overview of the investigation process, the findings of the investigation, and the actions taken to address the reported incident of bullying.
+The information may be provided, based on school district policy, procedures, and practice, as well asand taking into consideration the circumstances of the matter, in the form of a written report or meetings with each student and the student's parents/guardians, and may include an overview of the investigation process, the findings of the investigation, and the actions taken to address the reported incident of bullying.
 Information shared with students and parents/guardians must be in accordance with applicable law and school Board policy.

-Student Name: School; Grade:
+Student Name: School: Grade:

 Parent/Guardian Contacted:

 Staff Member (name and position/title):

 Date(s) of Contact:

+Type of Contact (phone, in person, email): Summary of information provided, discussion, a

-Summary of information provided, discussion , and next steps:
+Summary of information provided, discussion, a nd next steps:

 Student Name: School: Grade:

-Parent/Guardian Contacted:
+Parent/Guardian Contacted

 Staff Member (name and position/title):

 Date(s) of Contact:

 Type of Contact (phone, in person, email):

-Summary of information provided, discussion , and next steps:
+Summary of information provided, discussion, a nd next steps:

-0.11 0 1

 Student Name: School: Grade:

 Parent/Guardian Contacted:

 Staff Member (name and position/title):

 Date(s) of Contact:

 Type of Contact (phone, in person, email):

-Summary of information provided, discussion , and next steps:
+Summary of information provided, discussion, a nd next steps: